vit6556/sudoku/README.md

 # CLI Sudoku game
-This is a sudoku game in command line application<br><br>
+This is a sudoku game in the command line application<br><br>
 <img width="300" alt="Game screenshot" src="pictures/game_screenshot.png">

 # Game modes
 ## For the player

-To start the game you have to choose amount of filled cells
+To start the game you have to choose the amount of filled cells

 In order to insert a number you should type `<row> <column> <value>`, where all values range from 1 to 9